Random-field Solutions to Linear Hyperbolic Stochastic Partial Differential Equations with Variable Coefficients: Stochastic integration with respect to martingale measures and spatially non-homogeneous SPDE

 for all $g\in\caE$.
 Following \cite{dalang}, we denote by $\caP_0$ the completion of $\caE$ with respect to $\langle\cdot,\cdot\rangle_0$.
 Then $\caP_0$ is a Hilbert space consisting of predictable processes which may contain tempered distributions in the $x$-argument (whose Fourier transform are functions, $\P$-almost surely).
 The norm in this space is given by the $\|\cdot\|_0$-norm defined above in \eqref{eq:norm02} and for sufficiently smooth elements of $\caP_0$, this norm can be also written as in \eqref{eq:norm01}.
 Note that $\caP_0$ is not defined as the set of predictable processes $g$ for which $\|g\|_0 < \infty$.
 In fact, it can be shown that the latter space is not complete.
 So we have that $\caP_0$ is the space of all integrable (with respect to $M$) processes and the stochastic integrals are defined as an $L^2(\Omega)$-limit of simple processes via the isometry \eqref{eq:isometry}.
 In \cite[Lemma 2.2]{sanzsuess1}, it was shown that $\caP_0=L^2_{p}([0,T]\times\Omega,\caH)$, where here $L^2_p(\ldots)$ stands for the predictable stochastic processes in $L^2(\ldots)$ and $\caH$ is the Hilbert space which is obtained from completing the Schwartz functions with respect to the inner product $\langle\cdot,\cdot\rangle_0$.

 On the other hand, we define $\caP_+$ to be the set of all predictable processes for which $\|g\|_+<\infty$.
 Then $\caP_+$ is a Banach space and the simple processes are dense in this space, see \cite[Proposition 2.3]{walsh}.
-Note that since $\|\cdot\|_0\leq\|\cdot\|_+$, we have $\caP_+\subset\caP_0$, and this inclusion is strict.
+Note that since $\|\cdot\|_0\leq\|\cdot\|_+$, we have $\caP_+\subset\caP_0$, and this inclusion may be strict.

-Now we describe the way how to integrate time- and space-dependent integrands of a special form $\Lambda\sigma$ into the SPDE \eqref{eq:SPDE}.
-Here, $\Lambda$ is the fundamental solution to the associated PDE and and $\sigma$ is the coefficient on the right-hand side of the SPDE depending on the time and space parameter.
+Now we describe how to integrate time- and space-dependent integrands of a special form $\Lambda\sigma$ into the SPDE \eqref{eq:SPDE}.
+Here, $\Lambda$ is the fundamental solution to the associated PDE and $\sigma$ is the coefficient on the right-hand side of the SPDE depending on the time and space parameter.
 That means we want to make sense of the stochastic integral

 Note that in this integral and throughout this article we write $\Lambda(t,s,x,y)$ although this object will be a distribution in the last argument.
 This abuse of notation is for the sake of briefness.